 is a minimal dark glass theme, inspired and built with many Brygard's B.G.M

 - The theme JRR B

 offers a bit more transparency on the auto-attack button, the system buttons located at the left and the right of the toolbar are turned invisible.

 - The theme JRR C

-is designed for characters who reached the max level.
+has a minimalistic main bar.
 Auto-attack button is a bit more translucent.
 XP bar is turned invisible.
 All system buttons are set invisible, except when passing the mouse over them.

 Last but not least, the JRR skin collection is entirely modular :

-pack in just a few seconds, by simply deleting any skin folder you don't want to be featured any more !
+This also means, as a simple user, you can reduce the number of skins embedded in the pack in just a few seconds, by simply deleting any skin folder you don't want to be featured any more !

 For this, open the JRR